Julia Rizzolo

 Training, qualifications & experience

-I'm a fully qualified counsellor, a Certified Clinical Anxiety Treatment Professional, and an accredited registered member of the British Association for Counselling and Psychotherapy (BACP), committed to upholding their code of ethics.
+I'm a fully qualified therapist/counsellor and supervisor, and an accredited registered member of the British Association for Counselling and Psychotherapy (BACP), committed to upholding their code of ethics.
 To ensure the safety and trust of my clients, I also hold an Enhanced Disclosure and Barring Service (DBS) check.

 Experience

-Primary & Secondary School and Sixth Form: Offering weekly counselling sessions using talking, creative work and play to support pupils who are struggling with anxiety, lack of focus, low self-esteem, mood swings, family problems and other issues.
+Primary & Secondary School and Sixth Form: I provided weekly counselling sessions, using a combination of talking therapy, creative work, and play to support pupils dealing with anxiety, low self-esteem, mood swings, family problems, and other personal challenges.
+In my role, I worked independently, offering a safe, confidential space for students to explore their emotions and develop coping strategies.

 Childline Counsellor: My experience in counselling was significantly shaped by my role at Childline, where I dedicated several years as a volunteer.
 This experience deepened my understanding of the complexities young people face when dealing with emotional and mental health challenges.